shipsing/podman-desktop/website/tutorial/creating-an-extension.md

    pnpm watch --extension-folder <path-to-your-extension>
    ```

-   The extension compiles and generates the output in the `dist` folder of the sub-directory.
+   The extension compiles and generates the output in the `dist` folder of the subdirectory.
    ![output in the dist folder](img/dist-folder.png)

 ## Verifying the extension's features